bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 Rscript Saturating-Forecasts.R "example_wp_log_R.csv" "outputs/output0.pdf" "outputs/output1.pdf"
 ```

-## 2. Running R Prophet on Bacalhau
+## Running R Prophet on Bacalhau

 To use Bacalhau, you need to package your code in an appropriate format.
 The developers have already pushed a container for you to use, but if you want to build your own, you can follow the steps below.
 You can view a [dedicated container example](../custom-containers/index.md) in the documentation.

-### Dockerfile
+## Containerize Script with Docker

-In this step, you will create a `Dockerfile` to create an image.
-The `Dockerfile` is a text document that contains the commands used to assemble the image.
-First, create the `Dockerfile`.
+To build your own docker container, create a `Dockerfile`, which contains instructions to build your image.

 ```
 FROM r-base